fike/dockerfiles/debian-postgresql/README.md

-# PostgreSQL image containers based Debian Wheezy
+# PostgreSQL based Debian Wheezy

 This respository is specified to use some PostgreSQL version based in a Debian Wheezy.
 Here has only Dockerfiles and scripts to build containers.
 So, if you